 How Does the Insurance Regulatory Information System (IRIS) Work?

-The NAIC instituted the IRIS in 1972 to facilitate the evaluation of the financial condition of insurance providers.
-Chief insurance regulators from the 50 states, the District of Columbia and five U.S. territories govern the NAIC, which provides data and analyses to optimize the regulation of the insurance industry.
+The NAIC started using financial ratios in 1972 to evaluate the financial condition of insurance providers, with this system formally earning its name of IRIS seven years later.
+Chief insurance regulators from all 50 states, Washington, D.C. and five U.S. territories govern the NAIC, which provides data and analyses to optimize the regulation of the insurance industry.

 Wherever one stands on the issue of regulation in our free markets, it is imperative to establish trust in our institutions and markets.
 IRIS can do this for the insurance industry, which is the bedrock of the United States economy.
 Without trust, there is no growth or investment.